kynokee/savingtheworld1/README.md

 # Webapp

-This is my first savingtheworld app which lets me get to know the user better
+This is my first savingtheworld app
+It is a financial management app that allows you to keep track of how much money goes in and out

 Replit: https://replit.com/@kynokee/webapp